ruppinlab/tcga-microbiome-prediction/README.md

 Download NCI GDC gene expression data.
 Create microbial abundance, gene expression, and combination datasets in a format appropriate for the ML code (ExpressionSet objects).
-This step takes ~3GB space.
+This step takes ~3GB space:

 ```bash
 Rscript create_esets.R
 ```

-The most significant time in the data preprocessing step is typically in the `create_esets.R` script.
+The most significant time in the data preprocessing step is typically when running the `create_esets.R` script.
 The actual time required will depend not only on the speed of the internet connection, but on how busy the NCI GDC servers are.
-With a typical internet connection speeds it takes ~1 hour.
+With typical internet connection speeds it takes ~1 hour.

-### Clinical covariate models
+### Clinical covariate ML models

-We create clinical covariate models -- models containing age at diagnosis, gender and tumor stage.
+Create the clinical covariate-only ML models -- models containing age at diagnosis, gender and tumor stage.
 Create these and save the results:

 ```bash
 python run_surv_clinical_models.py
 python run_resp_clinical_models.py
 ```

-### Microbial abundance, gene expression, and combination data type models
+### Microbial abundance, gene expression, and combination data type ML models

 Building the ML models for this project was done on the NIH Biowulf cluster.
 We recommend running on a cluster of computers because there